Zachary24/Graphlex/README.md

 Graphlex requires packages, such as PlexAPI or Flask to run properly, thus, you must install them on your machine, if you don't Graphlex will throw out erros, such as "can't import flask as ..."

 # Setting up/Connecting to Plex Account
-* Go into metaGrabber.py, In there you'll see a few variables, baseurl, token, movies, shows, etc.
+* Open metaGrabber.py, In there you'll see a few variables, baseurl, token, movies, shows, etc.

 Baseurl should be the url you access plex on, I.E. The IP of the server:The port plex remotely runs on.
 Plex tells how to get your token here https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/